30 Fresh Yoga Statistics & Facts You Should Know in 2021

 This 5,000-year-old type of exercise coming from India engages both the mind as well as the body.
 There are various yoga styles across the globe, but all of them are based on combining different physical postures, breathing techniques, and meditation.

 Is yoga still popular?
 Are there any proven benefits to practicing this discipline?
-At LoudCloudHealth, we’ve conducted extensive research on this subject and collected some indicative facts and figures about yoga you should know in 2019.
+How’s coronavirus affected yoga?
+At LoudCloudHealth, we’ve conducted extensive research on this subject and collected some indicative facts and figures about yoga you should know in 2021.

 To find out what these are, just keep on reading!

 - The demand for yoga equipment skyrocketed by 154% during the pandemic.